-That’s probably less than you’re spending now but more than you’ll need to live on in many of the places I report on in these dispatches.
+That’s probably less than you’re spending now but more than you’ll need to live in many of the places I report on in these dispatches.
 The key, again, is not to load up on fixed assets with carrying costs.

 The result, according to Firecalc?
 You have a 100% chance of making your overseas retirement work.

-However, again, not everyone has US$1 million worth of assets.
+However, again, not everyone has US$1 million of assets.
 If you have less, you’ll have to plan to live on less.
 It’s very possible.

 For my first Firecalc calculation, I used annual living costs of US$30,000.
-And I explained that that is more than you’d need to live many of the places I recommend regularly.
-Again, I’d say that a minimum amount for a comfortable retirement in a number of beautiful, safe, and appealing places be US$1,200 a month.
+And I explained that that is more than you’d need to live in many of the places I recommend regularly.
+Again, I’d say that a minimum amount for a comfortable retirement in a number of beautiful, safe, and appealing places could be US$1,200 a month.
 In some places, you could live on less, and, anywhere in the world, you certainly could spend more if you wanted to.
 But US$1,200 a month is a good benchmark.
 That’s US$14,400 a year, about half the US$30,000 I used in my first Firecalc example.